MathematicGuy/RemoteObsidian/Artificial Intelligence/1 PROJECTS/Coursera Mathematic for Machine Learning/Week 3 Vector and Linear Transformations.md

 Can calculate det (tính định thức) -> No Inverse exist
 	![[Pasted image 20240313100304.png]]
 	![[Pasted image 20240313100317.png]]
-	Remember Singular Matrix is a matrix with the rank of 1 therefor it just 1 line & cannot be an inverse matrix (Matrix require at least 2 lines to formed)
+	Remember Singular Matrix is a matrix with the rank of 1 therefor it just 1 line & cannot be an inverse matrix (Matrix require at least 2 lines to formed)  i.e. 2 solution equation.

 ### Neural networks and matrices
 **Spam Filter**